What we’re doing

 Schiehallion is a popular Munro, with more than 20,000 people ascending the summit every year.
 When we took ownership in 1999 the main path to the summit had become an ugly scar on the hillside.
 It was muddy and up to 90 feet wide in sections.
 Over a five-year period, the Trust realigned the path onto a more sustainable and less intrusive line.

 Staff and dedicated volunteers built the new path using locally sourced materials.
 We have since embarked on a programme to heal the damage caused by the old path, and the scar is much less noticeable.
 We maintain the new path to prevent erosion.
+Through our Schiehallion Path Appeal we are hoping to raise £60,000 for a full programme of path improvements in 2019.

 About the land